-Huntington school district offers a minimum of one integrated co-taught classroom at each grade level across district buildings grades K-12.
-Huntington School District has a systematic program for incorporating up to 12 Special Education students in general education classes at the high school level.
-This district has adopted a team teaching approach to Integrated Co-Teaching.
-Special Education students are fully included in the general education class setting.
+Huntington school district offers a minimum of one integrated co-taught classroom at each grade level across district buildings grades K - 12.
+Huntington School District has a systematic program for incorporating up to 12 Special Education students in general education classes Integrated co-taught classes.
+This district has adopted a team teaching approach where six models of co-teaching are utilized.
+Special Education students are fully included in the general education class setting to provide instruction and plan lessons.
 Special Education students receive test accommodations while in this integrated co-teaching setting according to the recommendations stated in their IEPs.
 All students experience the core curriculum and New York State Learning Standards.
 Students who require additional assistance are provided supplementary aids/services, materials and support in small groups.